Which Type Of Pump Do I Need? – Submersible Pumps

 The Vortex Impeller creates a revolving mass of water, which forms a whirlpool.
 As a result, similarly to a Grinder Pump, a vortex impeller minimises the risk of clogging.
 However, Vortex Pumps are a better choice when the pumped liquid has a high content of sand.

 Applications: sewage & stormwater, particularly when dealing with high sand content.

 Submersible well pump

 For deep wells that require a large amount of lift, Submersible Well Pumps are the best option.
-A submersible pump functions differently to a jet pump in that it pushes water upwards instead of pulling the water from the well.
+A submersible pump functions differently from a jet pump in that it pushes water upwards instead of pulling the water from the well.
 Submersible pumps are much more efficient than jet pumps, and they are perfect for situations where there is a wide separation in elevation between the water level and the pump.